claudiocmp/dsnd-spi/writings/03_project.md

 ## Requirements

-Requirements for the python environment can be found in `<repo_folder>/requirements.yml`.
+Requirements for the python environment can be found in the `requirements.yml` file associated with this repository.

 <br/>